Ebazhanov/linkedin-skill-assessments-quizzes/spring-framework/spring-framework-quiz.md

 #### Q47.
 What is the difference between a JAR and a WAR distribution in Spring Boot?

 - [ ] Spring Boot can create a self-executable WAR file that runs without needing a servlet container.
-A JAR file has to be deployed to an existing web container such as Tomcat with seperate files for dependencies.
+A JAR file has to be deployed to an existing web container such as Tomcat with separate files for dependencies.
 - [ ] Spring Boot can create a JAR file that contains bytecode that interacts directly with the OS without needing a servlet container.
-A WAR file has to be deployed to an existing web container such as Tomcat with seperate files for dependencies.
+A WAR file has to be deployed to an existing web container such as Tomcat with separate files for dependencies.
 - [ ] The Spring Boot JAR file will be deployed to a Servlet container such as Tomcat on an existing running web server locally.
 The WAR file will be deployed to a cloud-based servlet container.
 - [x] Spring Boot can create a self-executable JAR file that contains all the dependencies and an embedded Servlet container.
 A WAR file has to be deployed to an existing web container such as Tomcat.